hn0872887/streaming-03-rabbitmq/README.md

 ## Version 1 - Open a New Terminal / Emit More Messages

-1. Open a new terminal window.
+1. Open a new terminal window. done
-1. Use this new window to emit more messages
+1. Use this new window to emit more messages.
+Done
 1. In v1_emit_message.py, modify the message.
+Done
 1. Execute the script.
+Done
 1. Watch what happens in the listening window.
+Messages in listening window being duplicated from VS code and terminal when running v1_emit_message
 1. Do this several times to emit at least 3 different messages.
+Done

 ## Version 1: Don't Repeat Yourself (DRY)